 Paleo is a template that will only work long term if you mould it and shape it according to your own requirements and preferences.
 We are all at different stages in our journey, some have followed Paleo for longer than others who are just starting out, and I guess it only comes with experience to know that there is no right or wrong formula.
 Some people eat gluten free bread, others are completely unable to tolerate it; some may have small amounts of sweeteners or sugars whilst others may not at all.
 I personally cannot have any artificial sweeteners because I can’t stand the taste of any of them, even the supposedly natural ones, and secondly it gives me an upset tummy which means that I have to avoid them at all costs.
 It is all about what works for you.
 Before you get started on your paleo journey, it is worth researching as much as you can; websites like paleosafe.org can be a great place to start.

-Any change in bodily functions, whatever they may be, is a pretty good barometer for working out what food works best for you – even if they are Paleo approved – particularly in the least popular discussion point of the gut.
+Any change in bodily functions, whatever they may be, is a pretty good barometer for working out what food works best for you – even if they are Paleo-approved – particularly in the least popular discussion point of the gut.
 If something makes you constipated, upset, bloated, gassy or generally uncomfortable…avoid it at all costs!
+If the discomfort persists, you could try taking supplements like bio x4 by nucific or other similar sites.
+However, it is always better to try any of these after consulting a doctor.

 Being a Paleo recipe blogger I find that it is a great conversation starter when meeting new people.
 Thanks to loads of media coverage many people have heard about the Paleo diet or may know of someone who follows a Paleo lifestyle, but are either rather cautious or unsure of what it entails.